cyclone-github/hashgen/README.md

 - Download hashgen.go and open a terminal / command prompt in that directory
 - Type "go run hashgen.go -version".
 You should see the current version of hashgen print out (Cyclone hash generator v2023-xx-xx.xxxx).
 - Now type "go build hashgen.go" to compile hashgen.go.
 - You will notice your binary is much larger than the ones I've uploaded.
-This is due to the flags used during compiling and my binaries are compressed with upx.
+This is due to the flags used during compiling and my binaries are stripped, then compressed with upx.
-- Some antivirus software on Windows may block hashgen.exe from running.
+- Some Windows antivirus software may block hashgen.exe from running.
 If this happens, you can add an exception to your antivirus software.

 ### version history
 - v2022-12-15.2030; initial github release